Purple Sunset: Plot

 Consumed by fury and vengeance, Yang and Nadja drove the truck and attacked the remaining Japanese soldiers, who were charging at them.
 After all of the attacking Japanese soldiers were killed, Yang picked up Akiyoko's okiagari-koboshi doll.
-In the present day, an elderly, wheelchair-bound Nadja places flowers on Poklonnaya Gora war memorial with the large numerals "1945" to commemorate Akiyoko's death.
+In the present day, an elderly Nadja places flowers on Poklonnaya Gora war memorial with the large numerals "1945" to commemorate Akiyoko's death.
 Another flashback to 1945, where a voice from the truck's radio read out a declaration of peace and harmony, as the remaining Japanese troops toss their weapons aside as they make their way towards the sunset.
 Nadja points out to Yang that the sunset is purple, a sight that Akiyoko cherished.
 A statistic of World War II casualties rolls up at the credit.